 The trustee may only use a depository that has agreed to comply with § 345, 31 C.F.R.
 Part 225, and the requirements of the United States Trustee.
 The United States Trustee can provide the trustee with a list of depositories that meet these requirements.
 If a bank wishes to be added to the list, it should contact the appropriate United States Trustee for the current requirements.
-If a depository fails to comply with the United States Trustee requirements, the trustee should promptly notify the United States Trustee and arrange to move the funds to another depository.
+If a depository fails to comply with the United States Trustee and arrange to move the funds to another depository.